Royals vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has nine doubles, a triple, 14 home runs, 43 walks and 54 RBI (79 total hits).
-He has stolen nine bases.
+- Randy Arozarena has 80 hits with nine doubles, a triple, 14 home runs, 43 walks and 54 RBI.
+He's also stolen nine bases.

 Arozarena Recent Games